 For many, creating new habits is extremely difficult.
 For instance, every year most people make New Year resolutions, but according to Forbes magazine, only about 8% actually follow through.
 Are you one of the 8%, or the 92%?

-There are several reasons why you may find it difficult to stick to your New Year resolutions, but here are four you may not have suspected.
+There are several reasons why you may find it difficult to stick to your NEW HABIT COMMITMENT, but here are four you may not have suspected.

 First, you take on too much change all at once.
 Not only does your brain not like change, it will actually fight it.
 Your brain functions best when it can avoid making new decisions.
 Your habits and routines make it easy for your brain to conserve energy.